myersm0/WordFrequencyDistributions.jl/README.md

 ```

 ## Usage
-If I have a vector of strings called `text` (e.g. tokenized from a document), constructing a `Corpus` struct is simple:
+If you have a vector of strings called `text` (e.g. tokenized from a document), constructing a `Corpus` struct is simple:
 ```
 c = Corpus(text)
 ```

-To generate another corpus (at little cost) that's just the first 1000 tokens of `text`:
+To generate another corpus that's just the first 1000 tokens of `text`:
 ```
 c[1:1000]

-# or, equivalently:
-Corpus(text[1:1000])
 ```

+The above is done at minimal cost because it's able to reuse already-computed occurrence vectors from the original, full `Corpus`.

 Below I demonstrate creation of a figure similar to one that Baayen shows in Chapter 1.
-Here we are using the observed relative sample frequency `p` of the word "the" in the text, in 20 intervals of increasing size along with Monte Carlo confidence intervals generated from 1000 random permutations of the text:
+Here we are using the relative sample frequency `p` of the word "the" in the text, as observed in 20 intervals of increasing size, along with Monte Carlo confidence intervals generated from 1000 random permutations of the text:
 ```
+using GLMakie
+using StatsBase: quantile

 w = "the"

+nsteps = 20
-break_pts = intervals(c)
+break_pts = intervals(c; nsteps = nsteps)
 observed_p = map(N -> p(c[w][1:N]), break_pts)

 ntrials = 1000
-nsteps = 20
 permuted_p = zeros(nsteps, ntrials)
 Threads.@threads for i in 1:ntrials
 	c′ = permute(c)